 Administrator and Workshops Coordinator

 Jodie is an important cog in the machine as Corrugated Iron’s Administrator and Workshop Program Coordinator.
 She is the first point-of-contact for parents and participants, answering the phone with a very bubbly “Corrugated Iron, Jodie speaking!”
 Jodie is responsible for getting the term's workshops organised, and enjoys seeing the participants arrive, excited about their workshops.
-Never afraid to give something a go, you can often find Jodie having a crack at the circus equipment – especially the hula hoops, devil sticks and juggling balls.
-When she’s not working, Jodie’s playing hockey for St Mary’s Hockey Club.

 Nikki brings a wealth of professional knowledge and experience to the Corrugated Iron team as a circus artist, rigger and tutor.
 Originally from the UK, Nikki has collaborated with aerial and circus companies on an international level, creating new work for theatre and festival environments.
 Nikki has been Circus Program Manager at Corrugated Iron since 2011, working with young people in schools and out, in both local and remote areas.
 She is also a Creative Advisor for Circus Kathmandu.
 Nikki has her feet firmly planted in the sky and fully expects to keep them there!

-Creative Schools & Communities Program Coordinator
+Creative Schools and Communities Coordinator